lsaravia/CriticalGlobalForest/Notes.md

 Besides in several systems the observation of power laws in the patch distribution is a signal of a system in a critical state, undergoing a critical transition, in several ecosystems the distribution of vegetation patches present a power law distribution in a healthy state.
 Deviation of the power law are observed when pressures like overgrazing and desertification increase.

+Power-law ($\alpha$) exponents less than 2 have infinite variance, in practice this means that the variance will rise with time, and the system is prone to big fluctuations.
+When $\alpha$ is greater than 2 variance becomes finite and the system, is more stable.
+If the distribution is lognormal variance is always finite and fluctuations are even less pronounced.

+If fluctuations of patch dynamics are linear with its size, indicates that positive feedbacks are the most important factor in the patch formation process.
+A logarithmic dependence indicates that grazing deforestation or other random mortality processes.
+If fluctuations vary exponentially with their size, is most probable that the patch structure reflects habitat spatial heterogeneity [@Manor2008]

+The dynamical law presented here allows one to identify the transition between these states when the total population is still fixed; qualitative changes in the stability of large patches—from linear to logarithmic—may thus serve as an important precursor of catastrophic shifts [24]

 ---------------------

 Another possible paper -> Mechanisms of Forest savanna transition: